By Glenda Millard. Illustration by Stephen Michael King

 “Grandpapa darned and cobbled until the duck was mended from top to tail; quack, waddle and wing.”

 But Grandpapa knows that ducks are full of wanderlust.
 Soon enough, Idaduck prepares to leave the Darklings with the great emptiness she had filled.
-Their longing becomes great, for her and for the long-ago, and Grandpapa begins telling the lost stories.

 “The velvet wind whispered.
 Idaduck spread her wings and the Darklings watched with hope in their hearts”